 For those who hold stress in the neck and jaw region, the reaction to stress is to clench the jaw and grind the teeth, which in turn tightens and compresses the neck, pulling the head forward.
-In extreme cases, this causes headaches or even migraines, chronic teeth grinding, deep frown lines in the forehead, premature aging, and shortened, tight, and painful neck muscles.
+In extreme cases, this causes headaches or even migraines, chronic teeth grinding, deep frown lines in the forehead, and shortened, tight, and painful neck muscles.

 In the below video, we share a few ways to help release and move accumulated stress and blocked energy from the jaw, neck, and face: